tensorflow/models/syntaxnet/README.md

 that we picked previously.
 This allows the parser to reuse the lexicons and the tagged datasets that were created in the previous steps.
 Processing data can be done similarly to how tagging was done above.
-For example if in this case we picked parameters `200x200-0.08-4400-0.85-4`, tuning and dev set can be parsed with the following command:
+For example if in this case we picked parameters `200x200-0.08-4400-0.85-4`, the training, tuning and dev sets can be parsed with the following command:

 ```shell
 PARAMS=200x200-0.08-4400-0.85-4